pelikhan/action-genai-commentor/README.md

 # Continuous Documentation GitHub Action

-This action scans your codebase for functions that are missing documentation or have existing documentation,
+This action regularly scans your codebase for functions that are missing documentation or have existing documentation.

+This action is designed to be run regularly over your codebase, using a scheduled job.

 The action uses [GenAIScript](https://microsoft.github.io/genaiscript/) and [AST-GREP](https://ast-grep.github.io/).